ameliawong1996/From_News_to_Forecast/README.md

 If you find our research helpful, please cite our paper:
 ```
 @inproceedings{wang2024newsforecast,
-   title={From News to Forecast: Iterative Event Reasoning in LLM-Based Time Series Forecasting},
+   title={From News to Forecast: Integrating Event Analysis in LLM-Based Time Series Forecasting with Reflection},
    author={Wang, Xinlei and Feng, Maike and Qiu, Jing and Gu, Jinjin and Zhao, Junhua},
    booktitle={Neural Information Processing Systems},
    year={2024}